i2p/i2p.www/i2p2www/blog/2021/08/26/20-Years-of-I2P.rst

 ============================================

 {% trans -%}
 It's hard to believe, but I2P has been around for nearly 20 years!
-From it's beginnging as a C project which provided anonymous access to IRC, we've had hundreds of contributors, accepted checkins from dozens of coders, used 2 main languages, 3 version control systems, experienced a migration of it's crypography, and multiple soft-forks.
+From its beginning as a C project which provided anonymous access to IRC, we've had hundreds of contributors, accepted checkins from dozens of coders, used 2 main languages, 3 version control systems, experienced a migration of its crypography, and multiple soft-forks.
 There have been around 500 registered sites on the Invisible Web, and countless unregistered I2P sites that were only accessible via their cryptographic hostnames.